GoogleCloudPlatform/functions-framework-ruby/docs/writing-functions.md

 environments you might be used to.
 Serverless runtimes often provide a simpler programming model, transparent scaling, and cost savings, but they do so by controlling how your code is managed and executed.
-The Functions Framework is designed around a "functions-as-a-service" (FaaS) paradigm which runs self-contained stateless functions that have an input and a return value.
+The Functions Framework is designed around a "functions-as-a-service" (FaaS) paradigm, which runs self-contained stateless functions that have an input and a return value.
 It's important to understand what that means for your Ruby code in order to get the most out of a cloud serverless product.

-For example, Multithreading is a core element of the Functions Framework.
+For example, multithreading is a core element of the Functions Framework.
 When you write functions, you should assume that multiple executions may be taking place concurrently in different threads, and you should avoid operations that can cause concurrency issues or race conditions.
 The easiest way to do this is